wang-q/lecture-slides/README.md

 # Markdown to lecture slides

-The `slides` directory contains slides for General Biology.
+The `slides` directory contains slides for my course "General Biology".

 Check [example.md](slides/example.md) for basic syntax.
 Then generate PDF slides with